 Dental crowns provide dental treatment that can restore and protect damaged teeth.
 Covering teeth like a cap, dental crowns look and feel like natural teeth.
-Dental crowns are durable, stain-resistant, and easy to care for.
-Your dentist can also replace old, uncomfortable or broken crowns can also be replaced with modern ceramic dental crowns.
+Dental crowns are strong, stain-resistant, and easy to care for.
+Your dentist can also replace old, uncomfortable or broken crowns with modern ceramic dental crowns.

 Benefits of Dental Crowns in our Philadelphia Dental Office

-- Strengthen teeth
+- Strengthen teeth after a root canal

-- Restore tooth shape and size
+- Restore the shape and size of your tooth

 - Protect weak teeth that have chips and cracks

-Dental Crowns FAQs
+Dental Crown FAQs

 What’s the difference between dental crowns and porcelain veneers?